-Closure Objective Closure Outcome Parameter Summary of Criteria Erosion characteristics of the rehabilitated landform, as far as The denudation rate on the landform is on a trajectory towards the regional background rate.
-LEM model predictions of denudation rate Modelling of erosion on the constructed landform demonstrates that the denudation rate will approach the background rate of 0.075 mm/a.
+Closure Objective Closure Outcome Parameter Summary of criteria for Minister Approval Erosion characteristics of the rehabilitated landform, as far as landform is on a trajectory towards the regional Modelling of erosion on the constructed landform demonstrates that the denudation rate will approach the background rate of 0.075 mm/a.
 1 can reasonably be achieved, do not vary significantly from comparable landforms in surrounding undisturbed areas Turbidity For Magela and Gulungul Creeks, the difference in net annual turbidity between sites located upstream of the mine- site and downstream at the boundary of the RPA, is similar to background values over five consecutive wet seasons in the absence of active sediment control.